polygon-io/client-js/README.md

 });
 ```

 See [full examples](./examples/rest/) for more details on how to use this client effectively.
+To run these examples from the command line, first check out this project and run ```npm i``` in the root directory to install dependencies, then run ```POLY_API_KEY=yourAPIKey node examples/rest/crypto-aggregates_bars.js```, replacing yourAPIKey with your Polygon API Key.

 ## Launchpad Usage